Liberal socialism: Hungary

 He felt that the practises of Marxism and socialism are (and must be) the Road to the utopistic goals and ideals of liberalism.
 He thought, that the ideology of socialism have effective tools and clear plans how reach the future of the society.
 But lack of the definition what will be, mean, or when achieve that.
 In the liberalism the opposite is the problem: the conditions of the ideal society are clear, but we do not know how to achieve it fast/steadily (per world/country) and deal with the pitfalls.
-Contrary, without clear and detailed endgoal (how it will work/regulated the new society in the reality at the end and in process without excessive force and violance), the socialist/communist movements will fall, slowly pass away by exhaustion/tensions, or worse: hijacked by more aggressive/fundamentalistic/etc. people/movements (those who only want to enforce the external aspects of the movement, but don't want to preserve its internal values or even want to eliminate that) without any ethical, moral, ideological or legal considerations (as he himself could experience).
+Contrary, without clear and detailed endgoal (how it will work/regulated the new society in the reality at the end and in process without excessive force and violence), the socialist/communist movements will fall, slowly pass away by exhaustion/tensions, or worse: hijacked by more aggressive/fundamentalistic/etc. people/movements (those who only want to enforce the external aspects of the movement, but don't want to preserve its internal values or even want to eliminate that) without any ethical, moral, ideological or legal considerations (as he himself could experience).
 So philosophically, these two ideology must be one or they will not succeed.He drew parallels with the history of Christianity, which wanted to achieve similar goals, but in the religious sphere and failed, leading to religious intolerance, fanaticism, anti-scientism, the rule of tyrants, the oppression of foreign cultures and religions, violence inside and outside.
 (Against which a more open, equal and diverse church would have taken action preemptively with more social conscience and even with union/merging with other religions/practices, e.x. given Muslims and Jews.).
 He compared socialism with Christianity (unlike other religions, that behave like liberalism, e.x.: east-asian or ancient religions) it does not describe in detail the structure of heaven, the extraterrestrial rewards, and the exact punishments beyond death for each sin.
 It owed his dynamism and fervor to this simplicity.
 But the theologians explained in detail the organization of the church and strictly regulated lives of the lay people on Earth (without clear rewards if they followed the rules, only the regulations became more extreme, strict, complicated and contradictory, like in the Bolshevik-movements), that the common people had to follow and submit themselves or face swift and decisive punishments.
 Eventually, this led to religious apathy and secularization, and the world became a more autocratic, cynic, impatient, and violent place.
 Its place was taken by secular ideologies.
 He wrote a short Epistolary novel about an alternate timeline (and planned a drama), where this didn't happen, because in a crucial moment the conciliar movement won against the popes and kings.
 Examples of differences: Dzhugashvili "calvinist" cardinall-patriarch reigned as a strict and unified head of the (or "a") (perhaps) Russian state (out of necessity), and have a conflict with the also conservative calvinist cardinal Allen Dulles who adhered the "christian capitalist businessman"-ideals and the secularisation (not wield power in unison).
 After the former death, the "détente" come with the strengthening of the compromise-seeking lutheran, the center-leftist's jesuit master manipulators of mass-psychology and the long-leftist's franciscans faction's coalition..., (because of independent social tensions growing) "In Germany there were regular pogroms, during which five or, according to some, six human lives lost",(and this is outraged the church, because where six lives can lost, that there six million could lying waste...) etc. (Note, that his father-in-law, László Ravasz, was a prolific Hungarian Christian-socialist thinker and reformed bishop and addressee of his alternative self in this epistolary novel)He called the synthesis "kisember szocializmus", "kispolgár szocializmus": "little people's socialism" - white and blue collar worker/lower middle class's socialism -, "petite bourgeoisie" socialism.
 And (in Hungary) this didn't meant a path of returning to an earlier political system or the orthodox stalinism/leninism (or this last with mixed with Kádár's acts and policies, that he opposed ethically and morally, and he and his friends were victims/prisoners personally).